abstratt/kirra/readme.md

 Implement a [Metawidget](http://metawidget.org) inspector for the Kirra API, and get a free UI.

+#### tcomb/form

+Implement a domain model generator for tcomb/form based on the domain model schema exposed via the Kirra API, and get a free UI.

 #### EJB/JPA
 Implement the Kirra API over the object model of a EJB/JPA application.